 Split Barrier: The edge is defined by a split line.
 Split lines are increasingly important with multilayer designs.
-The multilayer approach to board design is advantageous for the medical wearable market in terms of size efficiency.
+The multilayer approach to a printed circuit board design is advantageous for the medical wearable market in terms of size efficiency.

 Split Continuation: Also known as a permeable boundary.
 When dealing with multilayer designs you’ll also want to keep this edge in mind.
 By setting the clearance value for an object-kind to zero, you can instruct Altium Designer that it is allowed to pass over the edge type.